Small Business Ideas

 We have to start somewhere and a realistic absolute beginning to make money from nothing is we take a hypothetical person that sleeps outside in a makeshift camp.
 He/she does however have a few different sets of clothing, including outerwear for even the snowy winter.
 This person does not receive any social assistance, but understands that they will die of starvation if they don’t get out there and earn money.

 Day 1, they have the appropriate clothing for the time of year, a full stomach, but no more food.

 For more psychology on small business success, read our page, Resources.

-> Presumably the participant is extremely poor and already regularly sleeps in a makeshift camp of sorts or couch surfs, so no actual housing is truly needed yet.
+Presumably our hypothetical participant is extremely poor and already regularly sleeps in a makeshift camp of sorts or couch surfs, so no actual housing is truly needed yet.
 Once more than enough money has been earned, it’s time to secure a room rental.
 It is ideal, however, to have money aside from rent, since budgeting is critical.

-> Making day to day money and building savings appears to be our number 1 objective here, but indirectly we’re encouraging purchasing money earning assets too.
+Making day to day money and building savings appears to be our number 1 objective here, but indirectly we’re encouraging purchasing money earning assets too.
 If it hasn’t been obvious enough already, most Phase #2’s include purchasing equipment.
 We promote purchasing equipment as not just a tool to complete work faster and better, but to invest in an item that will somewhat hold its value (as long as it works).
-With tools, our participants own assets.
+With tools, you now own assets.
 Awesome!

-> Income taxes aren’t due until after the new year, worry not.
-Paying income tax stinks, but as small business owners now, our participants are able to write off and deduct any business related expenses from the income earned throughout the year.
+Income taxes aren’t due until after the new year, worry not.
+Paying income tax stinks, but as small business owners now, you are able to write off and deduct any business related expenses from the income earned throughout the year.
 Examples of deductions are purchased equipment, parts, gas, cell phone, advertising and more.

-> Copyright 2019 by Talbot Biermans
+Copyright 2020 by Talbot Biermans